PredictiveEcology/SpaDES/cran-comments.md

 There were 2 NOTES:

 1. This is a new CRAN package submission.
-The `fastshp` package in Suggests is not required, though instructions for installation via GitHub are provided in the README and via a message to the user.
+The `fastshp` package in Suggests is not required, though instructions for installation via GitHub are provided in the description, README, and via a message to the user.

         * checking CRAN incoming feasibility ...
 NOTE
         Maintainer: ‘Alex M Chubaty <Alexander.Chubaty@NRCan.gc.ca>,